Published on July 29, 2021 by Jeetendra Prakash, CFA and Mohit Choudhary

 About the Authors

-Jeetendra Prakash has over 10 years of work experience in investment research, with a focus on oil and gas and real estate.
-He currently supports a large European asset manager.
-The process involves research on potential acquisitions of real estate assets and also supports a distressed debt fund.
+Jeetendra Prakash has close to 15 years of work experience in investment research, with a focus on oil and gas and real estate.
+He currently supports a large US-based hedge fund.
+The process involves credit research of high-yield and investment grade credits for different strategies.
 In addition, he is also actively involved in training and quality control of deliverables.
-He holds an MBA and a bachelor’s degree in Commerce.
+He holds an MBA and is also a CFA charter holder.

 Like the way we think?